A large Etruscan Bucchero Cinerary Urn with Lid, Orientalizing Period, ca. 720 – 580 BCE

 Condition: Overall the urn is complete and in very good condition.
-The base was being professionally rejoined, the body is intact and the complete lid has been rejoined but not restored so the original breaks can be seen when examined closely but does not detract.
+The base was professionally rejoined, the body is intact and the complete lid has been professionally conserved.
 An interesting and rare example that presents exceptionally well.

 Provenance: NJ private collection, acquired in the 1970s thereafter Egon Bernath private collection, NYC.

 We ship Tuesday to Friday with FedEx and usually same day if your order is received before 2pm.
 Within the continental USA, packing, shipping and insurance is free.
 Depending on size and destination, delivery times range from one to five business days.

 For overseas shipments we charge a small flat rate which includes packing, preparation of all customs paperwork, insurance and carrier fees in compliance with all USA and International customs requirements.
 Overseas shipments are sent using either USPS Priority Mail or FedEx but contact us if you have a shipping preference.
 International customers are responsible for all duties and taxes.

 Sands of Time provides a lifetime, unconditional guarantee of authenticity and provenance.
 Every object you purchase from us is accompanied by a Certificate of Authenticity, stating culture, provenance, and age.

 Furthermore, we conduct due diligence to ensure the item, to the best of our knowledge, has not been illegally obtained from an excavation, architectural monument, public institution, or private property.
 Wherever possible, reference is made to existing collections or publications.Wherever possible, reference is made to existing collections or publications.